zakilur/helm-charts/docs/Getting Started.md

     kafkaServerConnection:
 ```

 Observables can be enabled or disabled for each service.
-You can enable observables by setting `.Values.global.services.<service>.observables` to `true` or `false`
+You can enable observables by setting `.Values.global.services.<service>.observablesEnabled` to `true` or `false`

 ### Docker credentials